rhapidfyre/Cops-n-Robbers/README.md

 ## Pull Requests

 To submit your code to the master branch, the coding convention must be (mostly) followed.
-I'll put some work in for your first few contributions, but if it becomes a reocurring issue, I will stop accepting them from you.
-If you add to make any changes to the DATABASE, be sure to include an updated SQL export file, so we can wipe and re-import the changes.
+I'll put some extra work in for your first few contributions, but if it becomes a reocurring issue, I will stop accepting pull requests from you.
+If you make any changes to the DATABASE, be sure to include an updated SQL file, so we can update our databases to match, or there will be errors and inconsistencies.

+TL;DR - Any changes to SQL schema must be included in your pull request.

 ## Code Convention